writememe/blog.danielteycheney.com/content/posts/sot-series-introduction.md

 In order to build and provide platforms for other people to consume, data governance, integrity and accuracy becomes a primary concern for automation professionals.
 This is where the subject of SoT is regularly discussed.

-Often, this problem manifests into an automators' world as they are attempting to objectify, document and automate business processes.
-Existing, ad-hoc data management problems managed by humans do not scale with automation, so it often feels like a problem they are looking to get resolved.
+Often, this problem manifests into an automators' world as they're attempting to objectify, document and automate business processes.
+Existing, ad-hoc data management problems managed by humans don't scale with automation, so it often feels like a problem they're looking to get resolved.

 At the time of writing, there are some considerations and subjects I'd like to address: